-Emergency Alert Signals The ability to respond quickly and efficiently when a major disaster strikes is essential if we are to provide maximum protection for students and school staff.
+Emergency Alert Signals

+The ability to respond quickly and efficiently when a major disaster strikes is essential if we are to provide maximum protection for students and school staff.
 In order to be better prepared, it is imperative that emergency plans be current and that the staff, students, and parents be informed of their responsibilities following a major disaster.

+There are FIVE emergency signals that should remain standard in emergency situations:

+Evacuate/Fire

-There are FIVE emergency signals that should remain standard in emergency situations: Evacuate/Fire This will be initiated by the standard fire alarm or cadence bell.
+This will be initiated by the standard fire alarm or cadence bell.
 Each teacher has a folder with the red front and green back which contains class lists and an emergency preparedness manual, and a two-sided (green/red) card.
-Teachers should evacuate their classrooms according to the evacuation maps in their classrooms or the current location, i.e. Multipurpose room, library, etc. Take the following steps:
+Teachers should evacuate their classrooms according to the evacuation maps in their classrooms or the current location, i.e. Multipurpose room, library, etc.

+Take the following steps:
-Lead your students along the route indicated on the evacuation map.
-Close and unlock the door behind you.
-Take your Safety Folder with you.
-Students need to be instructed to move quickly, quietly, and in a single file line to their meeting place.
-Teachers are to take roll after evacuating the buildings and assembling in the appropriate evacuation area.
-Students should remain quict.
-If all students are accounted for and there are no injuries, the teacher will hold up the green side of the standard form and there are no injuries.

-- evacuation area.
-Students should remain quiet. - If all students are accounted for and there are no injuries, the teacher will hold up the green side of the folder the folder. - If a student is missing, a student is injured, or a student who is not in enrolled in that class is with that class, the teacher will hold up the red side.
+- Lead your students along the route indicated on the evacuation map. - Close the door behind you.
+Doors should be unlocked, but closed. - Take your Safety Folder with you. - Students need to be instructed to move quickly, quietly, and in a single file line to their meeting place. - Teachers are to take roll after evacuating the buildings and assembling in the appropriate evacuation area.
+Students should remain quiet. - If all students are accounted for and there are no injuries, the teacher will hold up the green side of the folder. - If a student is missing, a student is injured, or a student who is not in enrolled in that class is with that class, the teacher will hold up the red side.
 The teacher will fill out the "Individual Room Life Survey."
-This will be picked up by the Principal. - If any of your students are with a specialist, that specialist will escort them to their meeting place. - Do not re-enter the school until you hear the "all-clear" signal. • - Office staff will exit offices when alarm sounds and check bathrooms, hallways, multi-purpose room and classes.
+This will be picked up by the Principal. - If any of your students are with a specialist, that specialist will escort them to their meeting place. - Do not re-enter the school until you hear the "all-clear" signal. - Campus Monitor and office staff will exit offices when alarm sounds and check bathrooms, hallways, multi-purpose room and classes.